 How Do I Budget for One-Time Expenses?

+Some people like to use cash and put it into several envelopes to keep funds for separate purposes, but you can also use online tools to do the same thing without needing to keep cash lying around the house.
 Online banks like SmartyPig allow you to create multiple savings accounts that you can "nickname," or earmark, for each category.

 Your goal should be to have special savings accounts that are large enough to cover these occasional repair and maintenance costs.
 Keep in mind that if a major car repair pops up while you're in the process of building the account balance, you might need to pull funds from your home repair account to cover the costs.

 A real emergency is a larger unplanned, unpredictable event like a job loss or a no-fault car accident that necessitates a lot of out-of-pocket medical costs.
 This is different from an "occasional expense" like a car repair, which happens often enough to be predictable.

 For these types of expenditures, you can add money to an emergency fund, and consider applying for a credit card that you will only use for such emergencies.
 Calculate how much you need to have in your emergency fund, and do some division to figure out how much savings to budget each month so that you can get enough dollars into your emergency savings.

 Everyone's situation is unique, but as a guideline, build your emergency fund large enough to cover three to six months of your total living expenses, which will help tremendously if you were to lose your job.
 Aim for a savings amount that covers closer to six to nine months of living costs if you’re self-employed or have irregular income.
 For freak occurrences, like a car accident, set aside at least two to four months of living expenses in case you cannot work.